 A video-viewing room (room 6) is available with 4 stations for viewing DVD, VHS, Beta & Laserdisc materials.
 Although the room may be used by 4 simultaneous viewers, each station has a pair of headphones, so that private listening is possible.
 Application procedures are the same as for listening carrels.

-There are two microfilm viewing stations available near the public terminals on the main floor.
-One station is a reader-printer, which allows coin-fed copies of microfilm and microfiche.
-The second station is a digital reader, attached to a PC, which allows digitization of microfilm, microfiche, and microcards, which can then be emailed, or saved to patron-provided flash-drive or disk.
-Here is a help guide [ currently unavailable 7/31/13] for using the digital machine.
+There is a digital microfilm viewing station available near the public terminals on the main floor.
+It allows digitization of microfilm, microfiche, and microcards, which can then be emailed, or saved to patron-provided flash-drive or disk.
+Here is are some short video tutorials about using the digital machine.

-The Music and Performing Arts Library seminar room, on the second floor of the library, is equipped with a turntable, cassette playback unit, compact disc player, loudspeakers, VHS & DVD playback machines, projection screen, grand piano, tables, and approximately 15 chairs.
-This room also features a connection to the UIUC network.
-To schedule semester-long classes in the seminar room, apply in 3034 Music Building; otherwise individuals and groups may use the seminar room, when it is not scheduled for classes, under the same conditions and regulations which apply to listening rooms.
+This seminar room is accessible from the Music Building lounge at the top of the stairs.
+It is equipped with a turntable, cassette playback unit, compact disc player, loudspeakers, VHS & DVD playback machines, projection screen, grand piano, tables, and approximately 20 chairs.
+To schedule semester-long classes in the seminar room, apply in 3034 Music Building.

 Research carrels, located on the first and second floors of the Library, are assigned to graduate students in music or to music undergraduates who are writing theses.
 Preference will be given to doctoral students in music.
 Apply at the Circulation Desk.
 Keys must be returned or renewed at the end of each academic semester and summer session.